HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "We feel annoyed when something is too loud or repetitive."

+### "Say,"
+This starts in toddlerhood.
+"Say 'mama.'"
+"Say 'pillow.'"

+And as they grow, I use it to teach them manners.
+"Say, 'Thanks, Mom, for the pickles."

+And I use it to empower them in conflicts.
+"Say, 'Stop hitting me!'"
+My first step in a conflict is to give the victim the words to say that should stop the situation.
+If the aggressor doesn't respond to the victim's words, I step in.

 ### Page of our book
 DNA is a really useful concept for children to have early.
 You build a little at a time.